-For this study, we interviewed women in high-level industry positions; they answered questions about their experiences moving up the ladder of corporate leadership and the opportunities and constraints they had to deal with as women.
-Female participation in different work environments at any level is affected, often limited, during the years of their lives when they are starting families.
+For this study, women in high-level industry positions were interviewed.
+They answered questions about their experiences in moving up the corporate ladder, and the opportunities and constraints they had to deal with as women.
+Female participation in different work environments at any level is affected, often limited, during the early years of their family life.
 Women interviewed for this study attest to either changing industries, opting out of promotions, changing positions, or scaling back their work hours in order to focus on childcare and home management responsibilities.
-Highly competent and well-educated women at mid-career will shift out of positions or jobs where they were advancing, to find a working arrangement that affords them the flexibility they need to attend to their children.
+Highly competent and well-educated women at midcareer will shift out of positions or jobs, where they were advancing, to find a working arrangement that affords them the flexibility they need to attend to their children.
 Women in high-level positions interviewed were either single or made specific mention of the importance of having their husbands supporting their career.
 Supportive domestic partners are those who take equal responsibility for child and home care, who are as willing as their wives to consider scaling back their own work hours to care for family.